7 Need-to-Know Facts About Using Drones at Events

-Drones can add some high-tech excitement, cool video perspectives, and hot new audience engagement elements, but as is true for most new technologies, there are tricks to doing it right.
+Drones can add some , but as is true for most new technologies, there are tricks to doing it right.
 Here are seven key things to know when contemplating using drones at an event, according to Christine Hilgert, CMP, senior vice president of meetings, Meeting Expectations, who spoke about drones at a recent MeetingsNet webinar.

 Related: Drones: Moving Into Events at the Speed of Flight